mo0th/python-tictactoe/README.md

 # python-tictactoe
 A console version of Tic Tac Toe made in python3.

-**Works in Windows command prompt (cmd), and Linux subsystem for Windows.
-It is untested on MacOS and proper Linux installations**
+**Tested in:**
+- ✔ Windows Command Prompt & Powershell
+- ✔ Linux Subsystem for Windows
+- ✔ Linux bash

+**Untested in:**
+- ✔ MacOS terminal